All You Need to Know About Percy Jackson: A Cheat-Sheet for Parents

 - The House of Hades: The fourth book continues the quest as the demigods travel through the Underworld, facing various challenges and battling monsters, in order to reach the Doors of Death and close them before the forces of Gaea can use them to rise.

 - The Blood of Olympus: The final book in the series focuses on the demigods’ efforts to defeat Gaea and save the world from destruction.
 The characters must face their own personal challenges and unite to fulfill the prophecy and prevent the rise of Gaea.

 The first two books, The Lost Hero and The Son of Neptune, are set in the United States and the last three, The Mark of Athena, The House of Hades, and The Blood of Olympus, are set in various cities in Europe including Rome, Venice, and Split.

 What is The Trials of Apollo?

-The Trials of Apollo is another five-book series that takes place after the last book in The Heroes of Olympus series.
+The Trials of Apollo is another five-book series written by Rick Riordan that takes place in the same fictional universe as the Percy Jackson & the Olympians and The Heroes of Olympus series.